 What interests me most are topics surrounding fertility and infertility such as artificial insemination, in vitro fertilisation (IVF) and intracytoplasmic sperm injection (ICSI).
 I am attracted to the multidisciplinary nature of this speciality.
 Artificial reproduction techniques impress from a medical point of view, but they also touch on issues of ethical and legal nature as well as psychology.

-Many couples (or singles) who are keen to start a family, might have to resort to medical help to conceive, but their desire for a baby needs to be counter-balanced against issues of ethical nature.
+Many couples (or singles) who are keen to start a family, might have to resort to medical help to conceive.
+Their desire for a baby needs to be however counter-balanced against issues of ethical nature.

 For example, should everyone have access to ART?
 Should patients receive IVF treatment from public funds?
-Should gamete donors be remunerated?
+Should recipients remunerate gamete donors?
 Do they have the right to remain anonymous?
 How about the rights of future offspring?
 How many embryos can be transferred per cycle?
 Is it ethical to undertake selective reduction?
 This is only a selection of pertinent questions and the legal responses to them vary from country to country.

 Continuous Professional Development

 I’m not a medical professional or healthcare worker and there are obviously more qualified people to write on this topic.
 My experience with reproductive medicine so far has been to translate medical website content, patient brochures, consent forms and staff biographies from Polish and English to German.
 While working on a translation, I would often become side-tracked by wanting to read up more on the topic.
-Since I now have more time, I decided to change my tactics and delve deeper into the subject matter in between assignments.
+Now that I have more time, I delve deeper into the subject matter in between assignments.

 My goal is to enhance my knowledge of medicine and reproductive health and further develop my specialised translation skills.
 A well-executed translation requires knowledge in both, the source and the target languages.
 Having background knowledge in the field shortens the required research time, enhances productivity and renders better results.